 5077 was at Derby during March & April for collision repairs.

 Condition August: blue and yellow livery, gangway doors still in place, shortened fuel/water tanks, blanking plates fitted, hand/footholds plated over, valencing removed.
 At the No.1 end, driver's side near the radiator screen high up on the side was a minor scrape, this remained visible until the locomotive was withdrawn.

 With the discontinuance of the LMR Divisional allocations, 5077 was now allocated to Crewe.

 On September 3rd 24077 was noted on a ballast train heading north on the ex-Midland line at Wath Road Junction.

-24077 missed the massive withdrawals of the LMR Class 24s during the summer of 1975, but was placed to store during February 1976 and finally withdrawn during July 1976.
+24077 missed the massive withdrawals of the LMR Class 24s during the summer of 1975, but was placed to store during February 1976 and finally withdrawn on July 17th 1976.